OVERLAND BIKE SHOW

 This bike has done 2 big trips, accounting for 103,000 miles of its 183,000 total mileage.

-Nich Brown’s Royal Enfield Bullet
+Nich Brown’s Enfield Bullet

 Joy’s first 35,000 miles have taken in Western Europe, Scandinavia, New Zealand and Australia – not just on tarmac but corrugated roads, dirt, rocks, dust and sand.